esi/esi-docs/SSO/sso_authorization_flow.md

 # SSO Authorization Flow

 This page covers the basic concepts of the authorization flow your application will need to perform with EVE's Single Sign On (SSO).
-This is meant to be a high level view and the gritty details can be found [here](#TODO determine what here is).
+This is meant to be a high level overview and the more specific instructions are linked to at the end of this page.

 In order to access authenticated ESI routes for you or other user's characters your application will need to follow the [OAuth 2.0](https://oauth.net/2/) protocol (more specifically using the [Authorization code grant type](https://oauth.net/2/grant-types/authorization-code/)).

-Here is the basic Oauth2 flow, details are omitted for the sake of simplicity that other documentation found here will cover:
+Here is the basic OAuth 2.0 flow, details are omitted for the sake of simplicity that other documentation found here will cover:

 1. Your application will redirect a user to a login page provided by EVE's SSO.

-2. After a user logs in as a specific character the SSO will send a GET request to a URL provided by your application containing a one use only authorization code that expires in 5 minutes (you define this callback URL when [Creating an SSO Application](#TODO put link)).
+2. After a user logs in as a specific character the SSO will send a GET request to a URL provided by your application containing a one use only authorization code that expires in 5 minutes (you define this callback URL when [Creating an SSO Application](creating_sso_application.md)).

 3. After receiving the authorization code from EVE's SSO, your application will make one more request to the SSO that contains this code.